Kris Fannin is often asked about interview attire for men. From whether to wear a suit to boxers or briefs, here’s what to wear to an interview.

 Should I Wear Cologne in an Interview?

-This is really a personal preference.
 If you decide to wear cologne to your interview, wear the right one and in the right way.

 Even the lightest of scents can be overdone.
 So how do you put the right amount of cologne on for your interview?
 Apply it like a woman applies her perfume.